Ada-Developers-Academy/ada-build/readme.md

 | 07 | [Environment Setup](./lessons/environment-setup/) |

 ## Learning to Code
-These lessons will introduce you to the fundamentals of programming including setting up your environment, writing your first program, learning programming vocabulary, and learning to store and interact with data.
+These lessons will introduce you to the fundamentals of programming including writing your first program, learning programming vocabulary, and learning to store and interact with data.

 | Order | Lesson |
 | :--- | :--- |